Logitech/logi_bridge_sdk/README.md

 - A Logitech G810 Keyboard (off-the-shelf)
 - A Logitech “BRIDGE adapter”
 - A HTC tracker
-- A SW installer that enables an “overlay” of a 3D VR keyboard
+- A SW [installer](https://github.com/Logitech/logi_bridge_sdk/tree/master/installer) that enables an “overlay” of a 3D VR keyboard

 <p align="center">
 <img src="documentation/pictures/Bridge_SDK_components.jpg">
 </p>

+## Apply for the SDK
+If you are interested to get one of those DK (Development Kits), please subscribe [here](https://goo.gl/CJ16qD).

 ## Setup instructions:
-We are still working on an installer, so as of now you can simply head to the [installer](https://github.com/Logitech/logi_bridge_sdk/tree/master/installer) folder and download the [zip file](https://github.com/Logitech/logi_bridge_sdk/tree/master/installer/v1.0.1_Logitech_BridgeSDK.zip) and unzip it on your machine (in any folder you like).
+There is no need for an installer, so you can simply head to the [installer](https://github.com/Logitech/logi_bridge_sdk/tree/master/installer) folder and download the [zip file](https://github.com/Logitech/logi_bridge_sdk/tree/master/installer/v1.0.1_Logitech_BridgeSDK.zip) and unzip it on your machine (in any folder you like).
 In order to launch/activate the Bridge Overlay SW, you simply launch Logitech_Bridge.exe. from the extracted folder.

-*Note: Remember it is still in alpha and the binary is currently unsigned, therefore you might need to unblock/allow it to run manually (depending on which version of Windows you are using).*

 Read the supplied [documentation](https://github.com/Logitech/logi_bridge_sdk/tree/master/documentation/BRIGE_SDK_description_v1.0.pdf) for more detailed instructions.
 If you don't like manuals, have a look at our new instructions video [here](https://github.com/Logitech/logi_bridge_sdk/tree/master/documentation/videos/LOGITECH_BRIDGE_Setup_R1.mp4).